Setting up single sign-on (SSO)

 the "Single sign-on" control and the "enforce SSO" control on the single sign-on page in the account settings

-3. Select the Immediately enforce SSO checkbox.
+4. In the confirmation window, click Start enforcing SSO.
 Currently open non-SSO sessions for users assigned the role of user, billing, or engineer will be logged out and they will need to re-authenticate using SSO via your IdP.

 NOTE